matwilso/matwilso.github.io/_drafts/sim2real.md

 We should be expanding the domain of what the simulator is responsible for.
 Because it is a tool that is reused across research projects.
 We can checkpoint our progress and push much further this way.)

+### Other routes to robot learning

+Teleoperation seems a bit tricky.
+This approach, which is basically Tesla's approach makes sense for cars but not for robots.
+Cars are useful when teleoperated.

+Some robots may be useful while teleoperated.
+But most will not be.
+Because it is harder to do the job with a robot in the loop.
+You would be better off just hiring a human to do the job.

+So you don't get a big dataset of teleoperation for free, like Tesla pretty much does.
+This would take a lot of investment to teach robots to do things.

+It might happen, but for those reasons it seems a bit less likely.